 I often enjoy this dish either as a wholesome snack or a healthy dessert with great enjoyment (and no guilt!).
 It is perfect for times of low energy, pregnancy, postpartum, and after a cleanse to regain strength and energy.
 It is light enough to eat on a regular basis and tasty enough to avoid boredom (in my option).
 In fact, one can make this quinoa pudding as a base recipe and jazz it up with each serving by adding in some extras such as honey, maple syrup, cacao nibs, raisins, nuts, chopped dates, or coconut depending on your taste bud’s desire at that particular moment.

-With the simplicity of this recipe, the high nutrient content and the delicious flavor you will soon be hooked like myself… So let’s get started!!
+With the simplicity of this recipe, the high nutrient content, and the delicious flavor you will soon be hooked like me… So let’s get started!!

 - Doshic effect: Vata↓, Pitta↓, Kapha↑*

 *See the doshic variations listed below the recipe to make this dish more Kapha-friendly!